Got a question about Datchet's Neighbourhood Plan?

 A: No. The DNP team (Steering Group) has the support of both the Royal Borough of Windsor & Maidenhead and Datchet Parish Council but the creation of a Neighbourhood Plan is community-led; its content is guided by your feedback.
 The DNP team is made up of volunteers who live in the village, including two Parish councillors, members of Datchet Village Society, and other residents.
 The team recognises that, at times, additional specialist support will be needed, particularly for advice on planning policy.
 The completed Plan will belong to Datchet Parish Council and should be reviewed at the Annual Parish Meeting.
 As circumstances change, it may become necessary or desirable to review or update the contents of the DNP.
 There are set procedures to follow in order to do this.

-A: A preliminary analysis of the survey has been undertaken which has identified which issues have been raised by most people.
-These will guide the key themes for the Plan.
+A: A preliminary analysis of the initial survey was undertaken.
+This identified which issues were raised by most people.
+This feedback guided the key themes for the Plan.
 Click here for the summary.

-The topics raised will then be followed up.
-These will involve further community engagement, workshops, discussions and events to explore these issues in greater depth.
+The topics raised were then followed up, involving further community engagement, workshops, discussions and events to explore these issues in greater depth.

-It’s also important to gather factual evidence to support the Plan.
-Datchet Village Society is currently helping the DNP team by analysing the socio-economic profile of the local population, auditing existing community facilities and infrastructure, and investigating future trends.
-Additional evidence might include an assessment of housing stock; surveys of local businesses; and an analysis of transport needs.
+It was also important to gather factual evidence to support the Plan.
+Datchet Village Society helped the DNP team by analysing the socio-economic profile of the local population, auditing existing community facilities and infrastructure, and investigating future trends.
+Additional evidence included an assessment of housing stock, heritage buildings, green spaces, etc, as well as surveys of local businesses and an analysis of transport needs.

-We can then begin to propose and write policies for the Plan.
-When the Plan is written, it must then go through a consultation process which leads to a village-wide referendum.
-The date of the referendum will be publicised widely and, if you are on the electoral register, you will have the opportunity to cast your vote on whether or not you would like RBWM to use the DNP to help it decide any future planning applications in our neighbourhood area.
+We then started to propose and write policies for the Plan.
+When the Plan was written, it went through a consultation process which led to a village-wide referendum.
+The date of the referendum was publicised widely and, if you are on the electoral register, you will have had the opportunity to cast your vote on whether or not you would like RBWM to use the DNP to help it decide any future planning applications in our neighbourhood area.

 Q: How can I get involved?

-A: By telling us what you think.
-Datchet’s Neighbourhood Plan group is led by volunteers whose role is to gather opinions from everyone who lives or works in the village.
-Over the next year or so, you’ll be asked for your thoughts on a variety of subjects.
-There will be events, meetings, and questionnaires to complete.
-Please look out for more information on village noticeboards, in shop windows, on Facebook/Datchet Eye, and on this website.
-We need your help, too, in spreading the word to friends, neighbours and colleagues, young and old.
-[August 2022: please note, the Plan is now written and is going through the consultation processes.]
+A: Although the plan has now been made, many residents got involved by telling us what you think.
+The role of Datchet’s Neighbourhood Plan group, led by volunteers, was to gather opinions from everyone who lives or works in the village.
+Over the past few years, we've asked for your thoughts on a variety of subjects, with events, meetings, and questionnaires.
+These were advertised on village noticeboards, in shop windows, on Facebook/Datchet Eye, in The Link magazine, and on this website.
+We asked for your help, too, in spreading the word to friends, neighbours and colleagues, young and old.

 Q: Can I help?

-A: If you’d like to help with Datchet Neighbourhood Plan events or just want to find out more, please get in touch.
-Do you run a local group?
-If so, could you help us get the word out by sending questionnaires and information to your group?
-Or could you deliver leaflets to your street?
-Or, would you like to be involved in a topic group, focus group or public consultations?
-Do you have specialist knowledge which might be useful?
-Are you an architect, a former planner or an ecologist, for example?
-[August 2022: please note, the Plan is now written and is going through the consultation processes.]
+A: Anyone who was interested to help with Datchet Neighbourhood Plan events or to find out more, was invited to get in touch.
+We asked if local groups could help us get the word out by sending questionnaires and information to your group?
+Or invited you to deliver leaflets to your street.
+Or, to be involved in a topic group, focus group or public consultations.
+We were also keen to hear from anyone with specialist knowledge which might be useful, from architects, former planners or ecologists, for example?

 A: Neighbourhood Plans allow communities to have a say in how they would like to see any new development designed and located within their Plan Area, and how they would like their heritage to be protected.
 They can consider non-strategic planning issues about the use and development of land, and include policies which will guide future development, regeneration and conservation.